 Does your school or church provide mentoring programs between upper and lower classmen?
 If not, we invite you to come see the difference an MPCS education can make for your child through many opportunities such as the 11:1 Effect.

 To learn more about how school community and spiritual development is fostered, please click here.

-Amy Moore is the lower school art teacher and 11:1 Effect coordinator at Mount Paran Christian School.
+Amy Moore is the lower school art teacher at Mount Paran Christian School.